top of page

 • Failed conservative management

-• Functional limitation affecting quality of life
+• Functional limitations affecting quality of life

 • Acceptable medical fitness